 Employees that have serious concerns are encouraged to discuss such matters first with their supervisors, managers or other appropriate personnel such as local HR, local Finance Manager or the Country Manager.

 However, if you are uncomfortable with that approach for any reason, or if no action is taken after your discussion, you may report your concern to General Counsel, Corporate Vice President (CVP) Compliance via a secure and externally hosted online reporting or by phone (from anywhere in the world 24 hours a day, translators available).

-All reporters can remain anonymous except for reporting from Spain and Portugal, where anonymous reporting is prohibited by local law.
+All reporters can remain anonymous.
 You are invited to use other reporting methods as described above or contact the General Counsel, CVP Compliance directly.